alta-sirclo-fe-mutiara/Week8-EO/README.md

 **Scope of Problem:**
 - Category: All, Art, Sport, Edu, and Music
+- Event Time based on selected event date and time event is set by default
 - User can add comment all event
 - Upload Photo by Url